-- The first place to check is your inverter.
-Inverters have in-built smarts that can let you know when there is a ground fault- or earth fault.
-If there is a ground fault light on, call an electrician who specializes in solar.
-If there is not a ground fault, I would be fairly confident your panels are OK.
+- If there is not a ground fault You may still have a problem with your panels, and it may take a while for the fault to appear.
 But keep your eye on the inverter over the next few weeks to make sure it is working normally.
 If you’re not sure what to look for, give us a call and we’ll talk you through it on the phone.

 - Don’t climb on your roof!
 When panels smash, they smash like a windscreen – it should be easily visible from a distance.
 If you really feel the need to climb on your roof to see your panels, take precautions.
 If your solar panels are smashed, there may be leakage voltage that could give you enough of a shock to throw you off the roof.
-Precaution could include using a insulated ladder, gloves, long sleeve clothing and shoes.
+Precaution could include using an insulated ladder, gloves, long sleeve clothing and shoes.
 Or even better, check them at night so there is no voltage on the panels.
 Be sure to use a fall restraint harnesses in case you slip!
 In most cases you’re best just to call in a solar experienced sparkie.

 - Have your smashed solar panels replaced.
 They should be covered under insurance.
 We can quote to replace the whole system or just replace the solar panels.
 However, often the nuts and bolts that hold your solar panels on your roof will have seized.
 Finding that exact nut and bolt may be difficult and it may be best to replace all of your racking.
 In that case, it may even be better to replace your entire solar system including your inverter.
 Why?